open main page here with limited thumbnails

 Although I find this wood to be widely available at exotic wood dealers, details of its provenance seem less available than just about any other exotic wood I am familiar with.

-Alternate common names include chakte kok even though that name actually belongs more properly to an unrelated wood of similar appearance.
-The wood is dull pink to moderately bright red and fades severly with long exposure to UV.
-There is sometimes a purple area at the juncture between the heartwood and the sapwood.
-I assume, but cannot yet say for sure, that a UV blocking finish would prevent all or most of the fading.
+Alternate common names include chakte kok even though that name actually belongs more properly to a related wood of similar appearance.
+The wood is dull pink to moderately bright red and fades severly with long exposure to UV; UV blocking agents will slow, but not totally inhibit, the fading and will generally cause the shift to somewhat more towards brown than just very faded red.
+There is often a very attractive purple area at the juncture between the heartwood and the sapwood, changing from lighter to darker as it moves towards the heartwood.
 This wood has a fine to medium texture and works very easily.

 redheart exposure series --- both sides are raw, freshly sanded, and half has been covered and the rest exposed to light.
 The first pic is the raw baseline and the 2nd pic shows the exposure after one month.
 To see the complete series, click here: redheart exposure series As you can see just from these two shots, redheart does not darken with age but rather fades in an unattractive way.